-Since ancient China, study tour has been playing an important role in shaping individuals’ personality and knowledge.
-Confucius took his students to travel many states to enrich their knowledge, build their character and broaden their horizons.
-As the Chinese saying goes, “it is as important to travel as it is to read many books”.
+Since ancient China, study tour has played an important role in shaping individual personalities and knowledge.
+Confucius took his students to tour many states to enrich their knowledge, build their characters and broaden their horizons.
+As the Chinese saying goes, “It is as important to travel as it is to read many books”.

 Cema is dedicated to cultivating the campers in terms of language skills, inheritance of traditional values, global vision, personality, which also fuels the globalization of China and the interpreting industry in China.

 The campers have made huge progress in their practice under the guidance of the most seasoned and accomplished interpreters.
-Also, they have visited some tourist spots and learned about local culture, which is a fun way of learning.
+Also, they have visited tourist spots and learned about local cultures, which is a fun way of learning.